felvin-search/docs/docs/unpublished/troubleshooting-and-how-tos/adding-plugin.md

 - **Implement OAuth from Scratch**: If you have a basic understanding of OAuth Protocol, implementing OAuth from Scratch is not a scary thing as it sounds.
 Almost all parties follow the [standard OAuth](https://datatracker.ietf.org/doc/html/rfc6749) flow.
 Few follow a variant of the standard, that too with minor changes.

     The advantage here is that you have control over every step.
 You can design the flow as your requirements.
-You will have better clarity on the flow of requests especially in a situation like Neera, where there are 2 backends - plugin, Neera Backend.
+You will have better clarity on the flow of requests especially in a situation like Felvin, where there are 2 backends - plugin, Felvin Backend.

     But if implementing from scratch is too complicated, and there is a neat alternative library using a library can be more beneficial.
 For example, Google's OAuth flow is too complicated and there is an official OAuth library by Google to simplify the job.
 Hence, the Google drive plugin was written using the official [googleapis npm](https://www.npmjs.com/package/googleapis) library.

     **Some important points to be kept in mind.
 The following points assume that you have a basic understanding of OAuth.
 If not, watch this short [YouTube video](https://youtu.be/CPbvxxslDTU):**

     - Each app gives you a Client ID and a Client Secret.
-While Client ID is required on the frontend, for the user to give Neera access, **Client Secret should not be exposed in any case**.
-If someone has both Neera integrations Client ID and Client Secrets, they can do things like sending too many improper requests, which can lead to our integration getting banned.
+While Client ID is required on the frontend, for the user to give Felvin access, **Client Secret should not be exposed in any case**.
+If someone has both Felvin integrations Client ID and Client Secrets, they can do things like sending too many improper requests, which can lead to our integration getting banned.

         Hence, requests involving Client Secret should be made from plugin only rather than the frontend.